 To make the bisque:

-In a soup pot, melt the butter over medium heat and cook the shallots for 5 to 6 minutes, or until tender but not browned.
-Add the sherry to the pan and cook until most of the liquid is absorbed.
-Add the peas and broth.
-Bring the liquid to a slow boil and cook the peas until just tender, about 8 minutes for fresh peas.
-Stir in the tarragon.
+In a soup pot, melt butter over medium heat and cook shallots for 5 to 6 minutes, or until tender but not browned.
+Add sherry to the pan and cook until most of the liquid is absorbed.
+Add peas and broth.
+Bring the liquid to a slow boil and cook peas until just tender, about 8 minutes for fresh peas.
+Stir in tarragon.

-Puree the soup in a blender or food processor or pass through a sieve or food mill.
+Puree soup in a blender or food processor or pass through a sieve or food mill.

-Serve in pretty bowls and garnish with crabmeat, the cooked morels and thin slices of fresh lemon.
+Serve in pretty bowls and garnish with crabmeat, cooked morels and thin slices of fresh lemon.

 To make the morels:

-Toss the fresh morels in a bowl of cold water for a few brief seconds to release any sand or debris.
-Drain and dry them (by tossing around in a dish towel) immediately.
+Toss fresh morels in a bowl of cold water for a few brief seconds to release any sand or debris.
+Drain and immediately dry by tossing around in a dish towel.
 Cut in half lengthwise and cut each half into thin strips.
-Sauté gently in the butter over medium heat until just tender, about 2 minutes.
-Add the wine and cook until fully absorbed.
+Sauté gently in butter over medium heat until just tender, about 2 minutes.
+Add wine and cook until fully absorbed.
 Season with salt and pepper.

-Note: If using dried morels, hydrate the mushrooms in very hot water for about 30 minutes.
-Remove them from the liquid with your fingers so you don't disturb the sediment that has settled to the bottom.
-Save the hydrating liquid for other recipes that call for mushroom stock, like a pretty little risotto.
+If using dried morels, hydrate mushrooms in very hot water for about 30 minutes.
+Remove from the liquid with your fingers so you don't disturb the sediment that has settled to the bottom.
+Save the hydrating liquid for other recipes that call for mushroom stock.
 Once the morels are hydrated, cut them into strips lengthwise and cook as directed above for fresh morels.

 I love to eat this bisque accompanied by slices of baguette spread with butter and topped with super thin radish slices and coarse sea salt!